Temporal Workflow message passing - Signals, Queries, & Updates

 Exceptions in Signals

 In Signal handlers, throw Application Failures only for unrecoverable errors, because the entire Workflow will fail.
+Similarly, allowing a failing Activity or Child Workflow to exhaust its retries, so that it throws an Activity Failure or Child Workflow Failure will cause the entire Workflow to fail.
+Note that for Activities, this will only happen if you change the default Activity Retry Policy, since by default they retry forever.
 If you throw any other exception, by default, it will cause a Workflow Task Failure.
 This means the Workflow will get stuck and will retry the handler periodically until the exception is fixed, for example by a code change.

 Exceptions in Updates

-When you want to fail the Update and for the client to receive that error:
+Doing any of the following will fail the Update and cause the client to receive the error:

-• Reject the Update by throwing any exception from your Validator, OR
+- Reject the Update by throwing any exception from your Validator.

 Errors and panics in message handlers in the Go SDK